Truth is not the Perfect Defense to a Defamation Claim

-Recently, the Texas Supreme Court found just that in D Magazine v.
-Janay Bender Rosenthal holding that a series of factually true statements in an article constituted actionable defamation.
-In this case, D Magazine published an article called “The Park Cities Welfare Queen” that described Janay Bender Rosenthal as a “University Park mom” who “figured out how to get food stamps while living in the lap of luxury.”
-When D Magazine refused to retract the article, Rosenthal sued for defamation.
-In response, D Magazine brought a motion to dismiss Rosenthal’s lawsuit pursuant to the Texas Citizens Participation Act (more here).
-To avoid dismissal, Rosenthal was required to show that the gist of the article was defamatory.
+The Texas Supreme Court has held that a series of factually true statements in an article constituted actionable defamation.
+When a magazine published an article called “The Park Cities Welfare Queen,” describing an individual as a “University Park mom” who “figured out how to get food stamps while living in the lap of luxury.”
+When the magazine refused to retract the article, the individual sued for defamation.
+In response, the magazine brought a motion to dismiss the individual’s lawsuit pursuant to the Texas Citizens Participation Act To avoid dismissal, the individual was required to show that the gist of the article was defamatory.

-D Magazine contended that the article’s gist centered upon the Texas Health and Human Services Commission’s decision to allow a person living in an expensive home in a wealthy school district to obtain food stamps despite a criminal history of theft.
-Rosenthal disputed this characterization arguing that the article’s gist was that Rosenthal obtained food stamps by fraud.
-Both the trial court and the appellate court sided with Rosenthal.
+The magazine contended that the article’s gist centered upon the Texas Health and Human Services Commission’s decision to allow a person living in an expensive home in a wealthy school district to obtain food stamps despite a criminal history of theft.
+The individual disputed this characterization arguing that the article’s gist was that the individual obtained food stamps by fraud.
+Both the trial court and the appellate court sided with the individual.
 The Texas Supreme Court affirmed.

 In its determination, the Texas Supreme Court principally keyed-in on the following assertions: